streamlit/docs/content/develop/tutorials/execution-flow/fragments/create-a-multiple-container-fragment.md

        herd_orange_cats(grid[1].empty(), grid[3].empty(), grid[5].empty())
    ```

-   By creating `st.empty()` containers in each card and passing them to your fragments, you prevent the fragments from accumulating elements in the cards.
+   By creating `st.empty()` containers in each card and passing them to your fragments, you prevent elements from accumulating in the cards with each fragment rerun.
 If you create the `st.empty()` containers earlier in your app, full-script reruns will clear the orange-cat cards while (first) rendering the black-cat cards.

 1. Include a button outside of your fragments.
-This will trigger a full-script rerun when clicked.
+When clicked, the button will trigger a full-script rerun since you're calling its widget function outside of any fragment.

    ```python
        st.button("Herd all the cats")